Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: SM approximation of Boolean circuits with feedforward nets

-Though our proof relies on the all-layer margin ramp loss $\bell_{\thresh}$ defined in~\eqref{eq:loss_surrogate}, weaker sample complexity bounds can be proven for other surrogate losses $\bell$.
-For example, if we choose $\ellzo$ itself as the surrogate loss, then we can use VC-dimension bounds~\citep{harvey2017nearly} to prove that $\mfam_{\width, \depth, \avglone}$ statistically meaningfully approximates $\afam_{\cdepth, \cwidth, \csize}$ with sample complexity scaling in $\poly(\width\cdepth)$ under the conditions of Theorem~\ref{thm:boolean_circuit}.
-However, this suffers a polynomial dependence on the overparameterized width $\width$, which is not ideal for realistic settings, where neural nets are often wider than necessary to facilitate optimization.
+For this setting, the all-layer margin loss in~\eqref{eq:loss_surrogate} is essential for proving tight sample complexity bounds, as other surrogate losses $\bell$ would give weaker results.
+For example, if we choose $\ellzo$ as the surrogate loss, VC-dimension bounds~\citep{harvey2017nearly} imply that $\mfam_{\width, \depth, \avglone}$ statistically meaningfully approximates $\afam_{\cdepth, \cwidth, \csize}$ with sample complexity scaling in $\poly(\width\cdepth)$ under the conditions of Theorem~\ref{thm:boolean_circuit}.
+This suffers a polynomial dependence on the overparameterized width $\width$, which is not ideal for realistic settings, where neural nets are often wider than necessary to facilitate optimization.
 In contrast, our dependence on $\width$ is logarithmic.
-Another option for the surrogate loss is to choose the \textit{output} margin-based ramp loss, which can be used to prove norm-based sample complexities for neural nets~\citep{bartlett2017spectrally}.
-However, norm-based bounds include a dependency on $\prod_{i=1}^{\depth} \|W_i\|_{\textup{op}}$ (or related quantities), which would be exponentially large in $\depth$ for the naive construction in Section~\ref{sec:boolean_proof_sketch}.
-Thus, for this setting, the all-layer margin-based loss in~\eqref{eq:loss_surrogate} is essential for proving tight sample complexity bounds.
+Another possible surrogate loss is the \textit{output} margin-based ramp loss, which can be used to prove norm-based sample complexities~\citep{bartlett2017spectrally}.
+However, these bounds depend on $\prod_{i=1}^{\depth} \|W_i\|_{\textup{op}}$ (or related quantities), which would be exponentially large in $\depth$ for the naive construction in Section~\ref{sec:boolean_proof_sketch}.